 5. Nurture and love yourself.

 This is really big.
+You’re saying “My husband left me for another woman,” when you are the woman you should be focused on!
 Please take care of yourself and love yourself.
 Just because a man chose to leave you, that doesn’t mean you aren’t lovable.
 He is just one man.

 6. Celebrate the rest of your life.